devilyouwei/NVimmer/README.md

 ## Issues

--   I want to use Monaco Nerd Fonts for my terminal, please open the font folder and install the MonacoNerd.ttf in FontsForLinux
+-   I want to use Monaco Nerd Fonts for my terminal.
+Please install the MonacoNerd.ttf in fonts

 -   coc.nvim doesn't work.
 To ':checkhealth' in neovim and possibly your neovim is under 0.3.x, update your neovim